Azornes/ocrTranslator/README.md

 </p>

-Convert Capture Image To Text (with BaiduOCR, GoogleOCR, Capture2Text) and translate this text (with Google, Chatgpt, DeepL).
+Convert captured images to text using BaiduOCR, GoogleOCR, or Capture2Text, and translate the resulting text using Google, Chatgpt, or DeepL.
 ---
-Using this app, you can choose the OCR and translation services you would like to use.
-After pressing START or the keyboard shortcut Alt+Win+T, the program will launch and you can select the area of the screen you're interested in detecting text with OCR.
-Then, if a translation service was selected, the text will be translated.
+With this app, you can select your preferred OCR and translation services.
+After clicking on START or using the keyboard shortcut Alt+Win+T, the program will launch and you can choose the area of the screen to scan for text using OCR.
+If you have selected a translation service, the text will then be automatically translated.

 preview:
 ![](documentation_images/GUI_preview.png)